New treatment for type 2 diabetes helps over 2 million patients

 Dapagliflozin was formally launched within the European Union (EU) in 2012 and has since then been approved for routine clinical use in Europe, North America and most other regions of the world.

 Assessment of the clinical trials by the National Institute for Health and Care Excellence (NICE) determined that dapagliflozin offered improved management of type 2 diabetes.
 This leads to enhanced patient quality of life by reducing complications that arise as a result of the condition.
-This in turn will impact hospital admissions, providing anticipated cost-benefits to the NHS and other healthcare systems.
+This in turn has impacted hospital admissions, providing anticipated cost-benefits to the NHS and other healthcare systems.

 Based on work from Aston, dapagliflozin can also be used as an additional therapy for patients on other glucose-lowering drugs.
 This takes advantage of studies showing that dapagliflozin can be combined successfully with other drugs such as metformin, as well as insulins.